Rev 11

 EOF

-Now copy the startup script to your system manager directory.
+Copy the startup script to your system's manager directory.

 sudo cp $BUILD_DIR/ospd-openvas.service /etc/systemd/system/